 - Other concerns: If you're going to have kids, education is another concern.
 Public schools are appalling and private education usually starts around $10,000 a year.
 Some of the better schools run as much as $25,000.

 Just as you'd have problems living in a foreign country, your spouse-to-be will also run into problems.
 Many Peruvians miss their families much more than we miss ours.
 Getting things done can be harder.
 Peru is a country of flexibility.
 Laws are grey, not black and white.
 Emphasis is put on helping people out, doing favours, and bending the rules.
 Time is another issue as it is rigid abroad whereas in Peru you have "hora Peruana" and "hora Inglesa" and most Peruvians prefer the former.

 Hindsight is 20/20

 Flexibility seems to be the key in Peru and marriage is no exception.
 Many Peruvians have parejas rather than spouses and having children out of wedlock seems more excepted, which is odd since Peru is such a Catholic country.
+Despite this, divorce is also very common.
 The only legal marriage takes place at city hall; church weddings aren't legal.